 Light copyedits include two readings* for a relatively clean manuscript or one for rough manuscripts.
 By rough manuscripts I mean if the book really needed a heavier edit or hasn’t been carefully read over and is missing a notable amount of the basic punctuation, in which case one reading can take as long or longer than two readings of a manuscript that is ready for a light copyedit.

 Rush edits are usually only available for pieces up to 20K and depend on my availability.
 If I am available, turn around time for a rush light edit is one to five days, depending on the length of the piece.

 *Two readings means that I will read the manuscript twice before returning it to you.
 The bulk of the edits will be made during the first round, and the second round will double check those edits and look for anything missed in the first read through.

 If you want the manuscript edited, returned to you for revisions, then edited again, that would be done as two separate edits.
-I do offer a 25 percent discount on additional services for the same book as well as spot-checking, which looks over your revisions rather than re-editing the full manuscript.
+I do offer a 25 percent discount on additional services for the same book as well as spot-checking.